 Nowadays, social media marketing is an integral part of a digital marketing plan.
 Tracking the most important Instagram metrics is crucial to growing your or your clients’ accounts and building an engaged following.

 IG analytics is a native analytics tool that reports demographic and subscriber activity data, plus content data.
-You can view insights for specific posts, Stories, videos, reels, and Live videos you’ve created to see how each one performed and how people engaged with them.
+You can view insights for specific posts, Stories, videos, business reels, and Live videos you’ve created to see how each one performed and how people engaged with them.

 This information makes it easy to compare content, analyze the performance of individual posts in order to see what is working and what isn’t, and calculate campaign metrics to adjust the social media strategy accordingly.